ShelkaSachdeva/kraftwerk/Module17/README.md

 This project analyzes a Portuguese bank's marketing campaign data collected between May 2008 and November 2010.
-While the dataset doesn’t disclose the exact number of campaigns, it tracks both recent and past efforts, making it a goldmine for customer behavior insights.
+The dataset does not represent a single marketing campaign, but rather a collection of multiple direct marketing campaigns conducted by a Portuguese bank between the specified period.
+However, the exact number of campaigns is not explicitly stated.
+The data captures both:

+- Current campaign activity (campaign variable),

+- Historical contact efforts (previous, pdays, and poutcome variables).

+So while we can infer that multiple campaigns occurred over the 2.5-year period, there is no precise count provided, therefore, these variables indicate that clients may have been contacted multiple times across different campaigns.

 ### Ouput Variable